madninjaskillz/EMVRLabelManager/README.md

-# GameScannerPlusPlus
+# EVR Label Manager
 Third Party Add on for EmuVR to improve on the game scanning.

 ## about:
-GSPP takes the config from the EmuVR GameScanner and attempts to get more metadata, auto download cart/disc images and auto crop those to provide just the label, allowing you to to see the carts in game fully customized with very little effort.
+EVRLM takes the config from the EmuVR GameScanner and attempts to get more metadata, auto download cart/disc images and auto crop those to provide just the label, allowing you to to see the carts in game fully customized with very little effort.

 ## requirements:
 * [EmuVR](http://www.emuvr.net/)